cianyleow/facts/README.md

   2. You will need to set a password for the MySQL server here and accept the Oracle Java 8 license agreements.
     1. Please choose a suitably complex password.

-4. Run some commands to secure the MySQL server installation.
+4. Run the commands to secure the MySQL server installation.
 Follow the on-screen instructions.
   1. `mysql_secure_installation`
   2. `mysql_install_db`